c-lorenzo76/Portfolio/README.md

 </div>

 ### Issues
+12/19 pt2 <br>
+I finished the last things.
+I just need to finish the projects how the styling looks like in dark.

+12/19<br>
+I have updated the most of my portfolio from making it light/dark mode have done some adjustments to the about me.
+Need to fix how the navbar looks like on devices from the iPhone SE the sheet trigger is off-screen.

 10/8<br>
 Okay i'm heated I can't figure out what is making the sheet trigger move on the x-axis whenever its in mobile view.
 I just need to the spacing for the divs and the fix that issue and then mess around with color and see what goes good.